deepgram/kur/docs/source/containers.rst

 **Purpose**.
 The assert layer does not affect the model in any way, but simply provides a debug-style "assert" condition that will immediately raise an AssertionError if the condition evaluates to False.
-This can be useful for checking that your model is not being constructed incorrectly and that is shape is correct.
+This can be useful for checking that your model is not being constructed incorrectly and that it's shape is correct.

 **Usage**::